 Small air conditioners and heaters are used depending on the season and the electric bill is next to nothing because it heats and cools so easily.
 No more 300-dollar gas bills in the winter and 200-dollar electric bills in summer.
 Now I pay around 65 dollars a month year-round!

 Maintenance is at a minimum and roofing repairs in the future won’t be such a large expense to save for if they are ever needed.
 Repainting the exterior cost me the price of a five-gallon bucket of paint and I had enough left over to paint the shed to match.

 The Disadvantages of my Tiny House

 The disadvantages of my tiny house are pretty minimal.
-The biggest one being that I had to eliminate A LOT of stuff.
-I sold all the extra furniture, downsized all my craft stuff and donated extra clothing blankets and other things I had an abundance of.
+The biggest one was that I had to eliminate A LOT of stuff.
+I sold all the extra furniture, downsized all my craft stuff, and donated extra clothing blankets, and other things I had an abundance of.

 Another disadvantage of living in a tiny house is that you can become a little crowded and stuffy.
 It is a small space but it feels smaller if I spend too much time inside.
 For that reason, I have since built a patio from pavers as an alternative place to sit.
 I had a gazebo behind the house that I used to work in but Hurricane Irma eliminated that.

 Entertaining is almost impossible.
 There is enough room for me, maybe one more person, but that’s it.
 When my daughter comes here with her 3 children it feels like we are walking around each other a lot.